mercadopago/devsite-docs/guides/reports/extra/pnf-bank.en.md

   - mlb
 ---

-# Collections month by month in available Money report
+# Collections month by month in Available Money report

 We show you how to see your Mercado Pago account collections month by month in Available Money report.